Today I would like to share the best recourses where you can download multitracks for mixing practice purposes.

 Lewitt Audio is a microphone company from Austria.
 They run music challenges and mixing contests.

-The great thing is that even after the contest has ended you’re still able to download the multitracks to practice your mixing skills.
+The great thing is that even after the contest has ended, you’re still able to download the multitracks to practice your mixing skills.

-Analyze the winners, take a moment to understand why they won.
-You can learn a lot by analyzing the top 3 winners, especially after you've mixed the song.
+You can learn a lot by analyzing the top three winners, especially after you've mixed the song.

-Definitely worth checking out.
+It's definitely worth checking out.

 https://www.lewitt-audio.com/mix